ming-codes/coffeeart/README.md

 The primary design goal of CoffeeArt is to be simple and elegant.
 This also means that many features seen in other CSS frameworks are intensionally left out.

+# Stability

+As feature limited as it may be, it is stable.

 # Usage

 Your CoffeeScript will be passed in a variable named $ in the context scope.
 This is just an empty JavaScript object you'll use to populate your stylesheet with.